danilosnt/danilosnt/README.md

-## Hi, I'm Danilo
+<h1 align="center">Hi, I'm Danilo</h1>

-I actually...
+<h3>I actually...</h3>

-🎓 Currently studying Bachelor's degree in Software Engineering.
+- 🎓 Currently studying Bachelor's degree in Software Engineering.

-💻 Work with the following languages: HTML, CSS, JavaScript and Java.
+- 💻 Work with the following languages: HTML, CSS, JavaScript and Java.

-🛠️ Also use tools like Spring, PostgreSQL and MySQL.
+- 🛠️ Also use tools like Spring, PostgreSQL and MySQL.

-📖 Learning more about English everyday and always open to new projects and experiences.
+- 📖 Learning more about English everyday and always open to new projects and experiences.

 "One is better than zero"